StockNews.com Initiates Coverage on Everi (NYSE:EVRI)

-StockNews.com assumed coverage on shares of Everi (NYSE:EVRI – Free Report) in a research note published on Monday.
-The firm issued a hold rating on the credit services provider’s stock.
+Equities research analysts at StockNews.com initiated coverage on shares of Everi (NYSE:EVRI – Get Free Report) in a report issued on Tuesday.
+The firm set a “hold” rating on the credit services provider’s stock.

-Everi (NYSE:EVRI – Get Free Report) last announced its earnings results on Wednesday, August 7th.
-The credit services provider reported $0.11 earnings per share (EPS) for the quarter, hitting analysts’ consensus estimates of $0.11.
-The firm had revenue of $191.19 million for the quarter, compared to analyst estimates of $190.00 million.
-Everi had a net margin of 5.42% and a return on equity of 17.86%.
-Equities analysts predict that Everi will post 0.49 earnings per share for the current year.
+Everi (NYSE:EVRI – Get Free Report) last issued its earnings results on Wednesday, August 7th.
+The credit services provider reported $0.11 EPS for the quarter, meeting the consensus estimate of $0.11.
+The business had revenue of $191.19 million for the quarter, compared to the consensus estimate of $190.00 million.
+Everi had a return on equity of 17.86% and a net margin of 5.42%.
+On average, equities research analysts forecast that Everi will post 0.49 earnings per share for the current fiscal year.

-In related news, EVP Kate C. Lowenhar-Fisher sold 12,026 shares of the firm’s stock in a transaction that occurred on Friday, August 9th.
-The shares were sold at an average price of $12.95, for a total value of $155,736.70.
-Following the transaction, the executive vice president now owns 68,477 shares in the company, valued at $886,777.15.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.
-In other news, CEO Randy L. Taylor sold 29,222 shares of the company’s stock in a transaction dated Friday, August 9th.
-The stock was sold at an average price of $12.95, for a total value of $378,424.90.
-Following the completion of the sale, the chief executive officer now owns 794,822 shares of the company’s stock, valued at $10,292,944.90.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through this link.
-Also, EVP Kate C. Lowenhar-Fisher sold 12,026 shares of the firm’s stock in a transaction dated Friday, August 9th.
-The shares were sold at an average price of $12.95, for a total value of $155,736.70.
-Following the sale, the executive vice president now owns 68,477 shares in the company, valued at $886,777.15.
+In related news, EVP David Lucchese sold 4,124 shares of the firm’s stock in a transaction on Tuesday, August 13th.
+The stock was sold at an average price of $12.99, for a total value of $53,570.76.
+Following the transaction, the executive vice president now directly owns 588,404 shares of the company’s stock, valued at approximately $7,643,367.96.
+The sale was disclosed in a legal filing with the SEC, which is available through the SEC website.
+In other Everi news, CEO Randy L. Taylor sold 29,222 shares of the company’s stock in a transaction that occurred on Friday, August 9th.
+The shares were sold at an average price of $12.95, for a total value of $378,424.90.
+Following the completion of the transaction, the chief executive officer now directly owns 794,822 shares in the company, valued at $10,292,944.90.
+The transaction was disclosed in a document filed with the SEC, which is accessible through the SEC website.
+Also, EVP David Lucchese sold 4,124 shares of the firm’s stock in a transaction on Tuesday, August 13th.
+The shares were sold at an average price of $12.99, for a total transaction of $53,570.76.
+Following the sale, the executive vice president now owns 588,404 shares in the company, valued at $7,643,367.96.
 The disclosure for this sale can be found here.
-In the last quarter, insiders sold 131,417 shares of company stock worth $1,713,281.
-6.40% of the stock is currently owned by company insiders.
+Insiders sold a total of 131,417 shares of company stock valued at $1,713,281 in the last 90 days.
+Company insiders own 6.40% of the company’s stock.

 Everi Company Profile